9 Ways to Keep Food from Sticking to Your Pans

-Make sure you keep it on low heat and allow it to evaporate completely before proceeding with your recipe.
+Make sure you keep it on low heat and let it to evaporate completely before continuing with your recipe.

-Real butter contains nutrients that are important for your body, along with oily compounds that make non-stick cooking a breeze.
+Real butter contains nutrients that are important for your body, along with oily compounds that make it easy to cook without getting sticky residue.

-Depending on the origin, butter can be a source of essential fatty acids, vitamins, minerals, and antioxidants.
+Depending on the origin of the butter, it can be a source of essential fatty acids, vitamins, minerals, and antioxidants.

-Use a small teaspoon of butter to grease your pans before cooking things like eggs, sausage, and similar foods.
+Use a small teaspoon of butter to grease your pans before cooking things like eggs, sausages, and similar foods.

-To prevent them from burning, keep the temperatures at medium and add a pinch of salt.
+To prevent them from burning, keep the temperatures at medium levels and add a pinch of salt.

-Instead buy utensils made with wood, plastic, or silicone that won’t scratch your surfaces and therefore prevent food from sticking.
+Instead, buy utensils made with wood, plastic, or silicone that won’t scratch your surfaces and therefore prevent food from sticking to them.